-While private developers are utilizing EB-5 capital funds to install infrastructure as the initial phase of their development project, local government are using this type of capital source for public projects to build infrastructure.
-For example, the newly formed NY Goldwater Regional Center is seeking to raise up to \$1 billion towards an ongoing, more than 5 year project to reconstruct the Tappan Zee Bridge spanning the Hudson River 40 miles north of New York City.
-The more than 38,000 jobs estimated to be created by that project illustrates the job creation capability of large public infrastructure that is likely to attract EB-5 capital investors.162 This is discussed further in the "Another type of "bridge" financing: EB-5 gap financing used for public infrastructure projects" section of the Paper beginning on page 61.
+While private developers are utilizing EB-5 capital funds to install infrastructure as the initial phase of their development projects, local governments are using this type of alternative capital source for public projects whose sole purpose is to build infrastructure to serve their communities or regions, rather than as a phase of a building development project.
+For example, the newly formed NY Goldwater Regional Center is seeking to raise up to \$1 billion towards an ongoing project to reconstruct the Tappan Zee Bridge spanning the Hudson River 40 miles north of New York City and estimated to take at least 5 years to build.
+The more than 38,000 jobs estimated to be created by that project illustrates the job creation capability of large public infrastructure that is likely to continue to attract EB-5 capital investors.
+This is discussed further in the "Another type of "bridge" financing: EB-5 gap financing used for public infrastructure projects" section of the Paper beginning on page 64.